RizaSatya/riza-dev-site/content/blog/gitlab-pipeline-infra.md

 ## Introduction

 As a platform team, our goal is to empower developers with easy-to-use tools for creating infrastructure.
 Our Internal Developer Portal offers a suite of tools to enhance developers' daily workflows.
-In this article, we'll focus on a key feature: onboarding an application with a single click.
+In this article, .........................

 ## Background